-Data from odometer readings will become part of your vehicle history and will be used to compile reports of total miles driven for the Nevada Legislature.
+Data from odometer readings become part of your vehicle history and are used to compile reports of total miles driven for the Legislature.
 There are no fees, taxes or fines associated with this program.
 The pilot project runs through December 31, 2026.

 If your vehicle requires an emission test an odometer reading will be collected at that time.
 If you register or renew using DMV online services or at a DMV office, you will be asked for your odometer reading.

 You may submit at the time of registration via (click links to access):

 |MyDMV or Web Registrations||Registration Renewal or Online Vehicle Registration|

 |In Person transaction at a local DMV Office||Nevada DMV Office Locations|